mulesoft/api-policies/wss-soap-saml-username-policy/README.md

 For more information on SAML, please visit [Wiki of the OASIS Security Services (SAML) Technical Committee](https://wiki.oasis-open.org/security/FrontPage).

-This policy requires 1 additional installation step: to include a jar file on the API gateway class path.
+This policy requires one additional installation step: to include a jar file on the API gateway class path.
 This file should contain a Java class implementing *javax.security.auth.callback.CallbackHandler* interface as it is a mandatory configuration parameter for Web security configuration, see the sample below.
 You might copy the jar file in *lib/opt* directory of your API gateway installation.

 	import java.io.IOException;
 	import javax.security.auth.callback.Callback;